NewsAppsUMD/first-django-app-umd/docs/index.rst

 .. note::

-    Run the ``ls`` command (``dir`` on Windows), which lists the files in your current location.
+    Run the ``ls`` command, which lists the files in your current location.
 Wonder what all those weird files are in your new directory?
 We'll only need a couple for this tutorial, but you can read about all of them in the `official Django documentation <https://docs.djangoproject.com/en/1.10/intro/tutorial01/#creating-a-project>`_.

-There is a lot of `configuration <https://docs.djangoproject.com/en/4.0/intro/tutorial02/#database-setup>`_ that could be done at this point, but we're going to advance with all of the Django defaults in place.
+There is a lot of `configuration <https://docs.djangoproject.com/en/4.2/intro/tutorial02/#database-setup>`_ that could be done at this point, but we're going to advance with all of the Django defaults in place.

 The first step is creating your database, which will appear as a new `SQLite <https://en.wikipedia.org/wiki/SQLite>`_ file named ``db.sqlite3``.